nikist97/Python-DataStructures/README.md

 priority_queue.size() # returns the number of elements in the queue len(priority_queue) # same as priority_queue.size()
-priority_queue.is_empty() # returns True if there are no elements in the queue and False otherwise

 str(priority_queue) # returns a string of the dictionary linking priorities with elements in the queue